-Multi-segment state change response times should always be less than 5 seconds, from the command is sent to all lights have switched, no matter the number of involved segments/lights.
-As an extreme, all lights on a single circuits shall be able to change state on command independently of each other and regardless of the desired light pattern and the number of lights involved, in less than 5 seconds.
+Multi-segment state change response times should always be less than 5 seconds from when the command is sent to all lights have switched, no matter the number of involved segments/lights.
+As an extreme, all lights on a single circuit shall be able to change state on command independently of each other and regardless of the desired light pattern and the number of lights involved, in less than 5 seconds.
 Multi-segment state change including true feedback shall be completed in less than 10 seconds.

-4.0 AMT User Guide
+4.0 AMT Basic-Pro User's Guide